 Understanding (the association with personal risks (and it is assumed MH could be said to be similar) should be relatively easy to comprehend, yet guidance on how to assess and address these factors is somewhat lacking from public bodies.

 The data reported in many different publications are collated from a relatively small number of national surveys that rely on subjective reporting of both sickness absence and work-related ill health or injury.
 Such reliance is unlikely to represent an accurate reflection of prevalence and incidence, especially in relation to apparent work-related associations and lead to the implementation of ineffective control strategies.

 Self-reports reflect an individual’s perception and belief of causation and if measured objectively would suggest a circa 28% (MSD) and circa 20% (MH) actual work-relatedness.
 Therefore, it is difficult to quantify either the scale of the problem or the actual causation from traditional data collection methods.

 Study of occupational health data

-Data identified across four participating organizations (n = 56,000) conducted by the author suggests that although MSDs are still prevalent in workers involved in active and strenuous roles, sedentary workers also experience a high prevalence, but can remain in, or return to, work easier.
+Data identified across four participating organisations (n = 56,000) conducted by the author suggests that although MSDs are still prevalent in workers involved in active and strenuous roles, sedentary workers also experience a high prevalence, but can remain in, or return to, work easier.
 This would indicate that MSDs are potentially being caused or contributed to by other constructs (e.g. sitting and inactivity) as identified in research associated with sitting and body composition.
-Mental health, while circa 30% lower in incidence (based on the number of episodes) attracts a higher length of absence; and hence, in some organizations, the number of working days lost may be associated with psychological ill health.
+Mental health, while circa 30% lower in incidence (based on the number of episodes) attracts a higher length of absence and hence in some organisations, the number of working days lost may be associated with psychological ill health.